-- Son, daughter, stepchild, foster child, or a descendant of any of them (for example, your grandchild), or - Brother, sister, half brother, half sister, half brother, half sister, or a son or daughter of any of them (for example, your niece, or nephew), or - Father, mother, or an ancestor of sibling of either of them (for example, your grandmother, grandfather, aunt or uncle), or - Any other person (other than your spouse) who lived with you all of the year as a member of your household if your relationship does not violate local law.
+- Father, mother, or an ancestor or sibling of either of them (for example, your grandmother, grandfather, aunt or uncle), or - Any other person (other than your spouse) who lived with you all of the year as a member of your household if your relationship does not violate local law.
 If the person did not live with you for the required time, see Exception to time lived with you, later.